rilindo/ex407_ansible_specialist_exam_labs/README.md

 Inexpensive training can also be found at Linux Academy:
 * [Red Hat Certified Specialist in Ansible Automation (EX407) Preparation Course](https://linuxacademy.com/linux/training/course/name/linux-academy-red-hat-certified-specialist-in-ansible-automation)

+# Possible Issues When Taking The Exam

+The exam objectives clearly stated that you will be using ansible 2.3.
+Be prepared to not be able to use commands that are available in the current ansible release.
+Here are some gotchas and solutions:

 ## include_tasks